kennygwon/Predicting-Education/README.md

 Sklearn tree.DecisionTreeClassifier, retrieved from https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html on May 5, 2019

+Lots of additional help from views and opinions on stackexchange.com!

 ---

 > Note: The following packages are necessary to run our program: